WenchaoHanSRI/Cell-Segmentation/README.md

 Train the model using published dataset:

-Training data will be publiclly available when the paper is published.
+Training data will be publicly available when the paper is published.
 ```
 python cellseg2finetune.py train --yaml=train.yaml
 ```